 - (1) Submittal of application materials.
 The applicant shall submit a completed application and other required materials to the zoning administrator along with the application fee as may be established by the town board. - (2) Staff review.
-Within 10 days of receiving the application and other required materials, the zoning administrator shall either determine that the application is incomplete and notify the applicant, in writing, of the deficiencies and that the applicant has 3 months from the date of such determination to resubmit the application or forfeit the application fee, if any, or make a decision based on the decision criteria contained in this division to (i) approve the application, (ii) approve the application with conditions, or (iii) deny the application.
+Within 10 days of receiving the application and other required materials, the zoning administrator shall either determine that the application is incomplete and notify the applicant, in writing, of the deficiencies and that the applicant has 3 months from the date of such determination to resubmit the application or forfeit the application fee, if any.
 The zoning administrator shall take no further steps to process the application until the deficiencies are remedied.
-The incomplete application shall be retained as a public record. - (3) Applicant notification.
-Within a reasonable time following his or her decision to approve or deny the application, the zoning administrator shall mail the decision notice to the applicant by regular mail. - (4) Public record copy.
+The incomplete application shall be retained as a public record.
+A determination that an application is complete means the application is ready for formal review and does not suggest the applicant has provided sufficient information in all regards or preclude the reviewing authority from requesting additional information it deems appropriate. - (3) Decision.
+The zoning administrator shall make a decision based on the decision criteria in this division to (i) approve the application, (ii) approve the application with conditions, or (iii) deny the application. - (4) Applicant notification.
+Within a reasonable time following his or her decision, the zoning administrator shall send the decision notice to the applicant by regular mail or email. - (5) Public record copy.
 A duplicate copy of the decision notice shall be retained as a public record.